chongzizil/AngularJS-Container-SMG/README.md

 - Youlong Li (Owner)
   - Write initial test for server V1
-  - Set up the initial project and write the design doc
+  - Set up the initial project
   - In charge of the lobby page
     - Set up the channel in sync mode
     - Handle the initial match insertion